 “I chose Ohio State because I knew the reputation coach [Urban] Meyer has as a coach in developing his players, but also because Ohio State has been a dream school of mine.”

 Garrett finished his Bishop Gorman career in fine form, with his college future secured before his senior season.
-After another hyper-productive season, he ended his high school career with 56.5 tackles for loss and 25 sacks.
+After another hyper-productive season, he ended his high school career with 56.5 TFL and 25 sacks.
 The team never lost a game during his career, going 43-0 and securing multiple state titles and national championships.

 The destructive defensive tackle headed to Ohio State as a US Army All-American and the 4A Sunset/Southwest Defensive MVP.
 Meanwhile, he earned first-team Nevada All-State honors.